Shortage-hit Venezuelans scratch heads over complex devaluation

 Other Venezuelans worried that inflation, already the worst in the Americas at an officially estimated 64 percent last year, would spike even further.
 “Everything’s going to carry on being tough,” said a 38-year-old woman, who gave her name only as Josefina, in a Caracas shopping line of about 100 people.

-Opposition leaders complained that Maduro had disguised the devaluation, which came via an Excel sheet on the central bank’s website, and sought to distract Venezuelans by simultaneously denouncing a coup plot in the air force.
+Opposition leaders complained that Maduro had disguised the devaluation, which came via an Excel sheet on the central bank’s web site, and sought to distract Venezuelans by simultaneously denouncing a coup plot in the air force.
+(Editing by Andrew Cawthorne and Jeffrey Benkoe)

-Additional reporting by Desiy Buitrago; editing by Andrew Cawthorne, Jeffrey Benkoe and Matthew Lewis